Ontario COVID-19 Worker Income Protection Benefit

 The Worker Income Protection Benefit program is no longer accepting new applications.
 The program now only accepts resubmissions of claims with a valid prior claim ID that have been previously declined or where the claim was approved but could not be paid due to incorrect banking information.

 For more information on the reimbursement process, please visit ontario-covid19-worker-income-protection-benefit.ca.

 Paid infectious disease emergency leave

-On April 29, 2021, the Ontario Government amended the Employment Standards Act, 2000 to require employers to provide employees with up to three days of paid infectious disease emergency leave because of certain reasons related to covid 19.
-This entitlement is in addition to employees’ rights to unpaid infectious disease emergency leave.
+On April 29, 2021, the Ontario Government amended the Employment Standards Act, 2000 (ESA) to require employers to provide employees with up to three days of paid infectious disease emergency leave because of certain reasons related to COVID‑19.
+This entitlement was in addition to employees’ rights to unpaid infectious disease emergency leave.

-Paid infectious disease emergency leave is available for certain reasons related to covid 19, including:
+Paid infectious disease emergency leave was available for certain reasons related to COVID‑19, including:

 - going to get vaccinated

 - experiencing a side effect from a COVID‑19 vaccination